If you want your customers to stick around, it’s important you understand how to reduce customer churn rate.

-Of course, churn will always occur no matter how much efforts you put into satisfying your customers.
-There are several reasons why customers will stop doing business with you which you can’t control.
+Of course, some level of churn is inevitable — no matter how much effort you put into satisfying your customers.
+There are reasons customers stop doing business with you that are simply beyond your control.

 What is customer churn rate?